9 Steps to Start Researching Your Competitors

 #4 Ask your customers about your competitors

-Your customers are the best source when it comes for your competitors.
-Why you not ask them about what they think for your competitors.
+Your customers are the best source when it comes to your competitors.
+Why do you not ask them what they think for your competitors?

 #5 Conduct a survey to do research on competitors

-Surveys are a consistently good source of informations when it comes to your market research and your competitors.
+Surveys are a consistently good source of information when it comes to your market research and your competitors.

-#6 Suppliers can be the good information source
+#6 Suppliers can be a good information source

 #7 Look at their offer